Kad3n13/C458/README2.md

     Describe the benefits of and strategies for maintaining a healthy body weight and the use of BMI to assess it.
     Identify school food programs and basic principles of food safety.

+# Nutrition and Food Safety Quiz

+---

+## Question 1 of 10

+*This is not a form; we suggest that you use the browse mode and read all parts of the question carefully.*

+**Which macronutrient does an athlete need to build muscle?**

+- Fat
+- Water
+- Protein
+- Carbohydrate

+---

+## Question 2 of 10

+*This is not a form; we suggest that you use the browse mode and read all parts of the question carefully.*

+**Which vitamin is water-soluble?**

+- Vitamin C
+- Vitamin A
+- Vitamin D
+- Vitamin E

+---

+## Question 3 of 10

+*This is not a form; we suggest that you use the browse mode and read all parts of the question carefully.*

+**MyPlate is a tool to help people visualize types of food and how these foods, in combination, make up a healthy meal.**

+**Which statement is a MyPlate guideline?**

+- Make half of each plate whole-grain foods.
+- Make half of each plate dairy and beverages.
+- Make half of each plate fruits and vegetables.
+- Make half of each plate protein-rich foods.

+---

+## Question 4 of 10

+*This is not a form; we suggest that you use the browse mode and read all parts of the question carefully.*

+**Which type of food should individuals limit according to the current Dietary Guidelines for Americans?**

+- Nuts and seeds
+- Frozen fruit
+- Chicken nuggets
+- Low-fat dairy

+---

+## Question 5 of 10

+*This is not a form; we suggest that you use the browse mode and read all parts of the question carefully.*

+**Which food item will vegans include in their diet?**

+- Nuts
+- Eggs
+- Milk
+- Fish

+---

+## Question 6 of 10

+*This is not a form; we suggest that you use the browse mode and read all parts of the question carefully.*

+**Which food would be restricted in a gluten-free diet?**

+- Quinoa
+- Pasta
+- Corn
+- Rice

+---

+## Question 7 of 10

+*This is not a form; we suggest that you use the browse mode and read all parts of the question carefully.*

+**Which strategy can help individuals maintain a healthy body weight?**

+- Eating a gluten-free diet rather than a regular diet
+- Gardening for 60 minutes as a form of exercise
+- Planning a mid-afternoon snack of carrots and hummus
+- Consuming fruit juice drinks instead of soda

+---

+## Question 8 of 10

+*This is not a form; we suggest that you use the browse mode and read all parts of the question carefully.*

+**BMI is used as a screening tool to evaluate weight status.**

+**What is the most likely benefit of an individual achieving a healthy BMI through a combination of diet and exercise?**

+- Increased appetite levels
+- Decreased risk of sleep disorders
+- Increased metabolism
+- Reduced risk of high blood pressure

+---

+## Question 9 of 10

+*This is not a form; we suggest that you use the browse mode and read all parts of the question carefully.*

+**Which program provides nutrition training and educational resources to schools participating in the federally funded food programs?**

+- The School Breakfast Program (SBP)
+- CDC Healthy Schools
+- Team Nutrition
+- The National School Lunch Program (NSLP)

+---

+## Question 10 of 10

+*This is not a form; we suggest that you use the browse mode and read all parts of the question carefully.*

+**What is an effective way to prevent cross-contamination?**

+- Cook foods in different pots and pans.
+- Use different cutting boards for meat and produce.
+- Store food in separate containers in the freezer.
+- Rinse produce before cutting or consuming.

 ---